-We want to remind the public you can stay in contact with inmates in a number of ways: By mail, phone, email, and off-site video visitation.
-In-person video visitation is no longer available, however, we are encouraging people to sign up for off-site video visitation.
+We want to remind the public you can stay in contact with inmates in a number of ways: Mail, phone, email, and off-site video visitation.
+In-person video visitation is no longer available.
+However, we are encouraging people to sign up for off-site video visitation.
 More information on how to sign up for any of these services can be found here.

 Are detentions staff being screened?